amsword/amsword.github.io/_posts/2017-8-9-Run-Any-Function-Remotely-in-Python.md

 ```
 Note: sometimes, it cannot find the library when we run some command remotely.
 To solver it, please just add the path in the command by:
 ```python
 cmd.append('export PATH=/your/path/:$PATH && ' + str_cmd)
 ```

+The option of '-t', '-t' to make sure when we kill the process by ctrl+c, the
+remote process will also be killed.
+The option of StrictHostKeyChecking is to
+make sure no prompt is aksed when the remote machine is brand new.